DarrenTheConfused/SimpleTwitter/README3.md

-# Project 2 - *SimpleTwitter2*
+# Project 2 - *BARKSTER aka SimpleTwitter*

-**SimpleTwitter2** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**BARKSTER** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **3** hours spent in total